The current state-of-the art

 Now it is time to turn to the three key points we identified earlier; role expectations, role commitment/autonomy and personality.
 The latter as we showcased, is heavily linked to Belbin’s theory and is one of the strongest aspect of the model.
 The remaining two themes go beyond Belbin’s approach since they reflect the psychosocial perspective, through which a role is defined in the ‘traditional’ role literature (Biddle, 1979; Katz and Kahn, 1978).
 Taking everything into consideration, a novel idea arises at this point: what if we treated team roles beyond the constraining influence of personality and focus more on their social aspect?
 What if we treat them as learned behaviors?
 Treating team roles as learned social roles –without throwing Personality under the bridge, of course- recognizes the importance of social learning that takes place within work teams –any social context really.
 According to this notion of a role, how people act within a team is influenced in part at least, on what is expected of them in such positions, the autonomy that they have in that role and their commitment to carry out the responsibilities emerging from the particular role.

-This intriguing premise is highlighted by Manning, Parker & Pogson (2006). Τhe authors go beyond the psychological nature of team roles to emphasize their social nature.
-They form and test a model of three key antecedents of any team role observed within a team (Figure 2).
-Their research shows there is a relationship between an individual’s team role behavior (i.e. their habitual way of behaving in a particular team) and three key sets of non- interrelated factors; personality, role expectations and the person’s commitment to the role.
+This intriguing premise is highlighted by Manning, Parker & Pogson (2006).
+The authors go beyond the psychological nature of team roles to emphasize their social nature.
+They form and test a model of three key antecedents of any team role observed within a team.
+Their research shows there is a relationship between an individual’s team role behavior (i.e. their habitual way of behaving in a particular team) and three key sets of non- interrelated factors.
+Essentially and overall, team role behavior (the ways in which the person habitually functions within the team) is jointly influenced by Team role expectations relating to the particular position a member holds within the team; Team role orientation, describing both the autonomy a member enjoys within the frame of their job role as well as the person’s commitment towards that role; Personality as related to the Five Factor taxonomy.

 What is the focal idea we get out of this approach?
 In order to achieve the right mix, or else the ‘role-balance’ proposed by Belbin (i.e. ensuring almost all roles are existent within a team, hence the team manifests a high team role diversity) we could rely on Belbin’s role taxonomy but devote less attention on the areas emphasized by him; namely, assessment and selection.
 Instead when faced with the need to choose between various team building activities perhaps the wisest option for a manger would be to invest resources (time, money, human resources etc.) in L&D tools.
 Even more so in team building exercises that address leadership, problem solving, work planning, interpersonal skills, as well as team/project specific knowledge.
 Focusing on such key training activities addresses the role commitment, expectations and autonomy aspects of team roles model and may help produce diverse and balanced teams in terms of role variety and functionality.